nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Marks the specified elderly from ContactMate as called.
 As a result, ContactMate will also update the next contact date for the specified elderly in the Main Window.
+Besides, you can also mark the specified elderly on the specified date with optional notes.

 Format: `mark INDEX/NRIC [d/DATE] [o/NOTES]`

 * Marks the person at the specified `INDEX` or `NRIC`.
 * The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
 * The `NRIC` has to be a valid NRIC.
 * The date must be in the format `YYYY-MM-DD` and must not be a future date.
 * If the parameter `d/DATE` is not provided, the current date will be used.